• Skip to primary navigation

 3. Sous Vide: If you have a sous vide machine, you can try cooking the beef and kidney pudding using this method.
 Prepare the pudding mixture and place it in a vacuum-sealed bag.
 Set your sous vide machine to the desired temperature (around 140°F or 60°C) and cook the pudding for several hours until it reaches the desired level of tenderness.

 4. Stovetop: Prepare the pudding.
-Put a teacup upside down on the bottom of a deep, saucepan with a tight-fitting lid.
+Put a teacup upside down on the bottom of a deep, large saucepan with a tight-fitting lid.
 Place the basin on top.
 The basin should not touch the bottom of the pan.
 Add enough water to reach about halfway up the side of the pudding basin.
 Bring the water to a gentle simmer and cook on low heat for 2 to 3 hours, ensuring that the water doesn't boil dry.

 How long to steam the pudding?